lbs of Ocean Impact Plastic collected.Learn more about us & our mission

 According to our understanding, ocean plastic is floating on the oceans and forming into increasingly large garbage carpets threatening the ecosystem.
 Collecting, sorting and recycling it is usually quite costly, as ships are needed to collect it and it is often already severely degraded by salt water and weather.
 Terms like ocean plastic and ocean-bound plastic are not protected, often overlap with other plastic occurrences and consequently their definition is vague.
 Since they are still frequently used for advertising purposes without a clear distinction, the exact origin of the plastic is often unclear and consumers can feel misled.

 With the term Ocean Impact Plastic, we want to distinguish ourselves from this and transparently document where exactly the collected plastic comes from and in what form it poses a threat to the oceans there.
-You can read the definition of Ocean Impact Plastic here.
+You can read our definition of Ocean Impact Plastic here.

 Research on the topic of ocean plastic is only in its infancy – and in parallel, our work and the technical progress of production are steadily advancing.
 The structure of our clean-up program is also based on scientific findings – such as those of oceanologist Erik Van Sebille, who documents movements of ocean plastic over a longer period of time.
 Among other things, he shows that it moves near the coast, circulates from beach to beach and from mangrove to mangrove, and equally threatens the ocean at these different stages.